abrahambahez/notas/memo vim.md

 - `( )` Avanzar por oración, busca un punto seguido de una mayúscula
 - `{ }` Avanzar por párrafos
 - visual `U | u` mayúscula o minúscula
+- Ctrl+V to enter visual block mode Move down with jj to select the columns of text in the lines you want to comment.Then hit Shift+I